But many HR teams are already asking urgent questions under today’s law:

 -

-Unfair dismissal – employees, not workers, on zero-hour contracts are still protected against any unfair dismissal if they have at least worked at the company for two years.
-However, the new 2024 Employment Rights Bill is changing this to become a day-one right.
+Unfair dismissal – employees, not workers, on zero-hour contracts are still protected against any unfair dismissal if they have at least worked for the company for two years.
+Currently, this applies after two years’ service, but under the Employment Rights Bill 2024, protection will become a day-one right once the reforms take effect.

-Read more about how Access can help support your hospitality business with our Complete Tech Guide to Hospitality Compliance.
+Read more about how we can help support your hospitality business in our Complete Tech Guide to Hospitality Compliance or get in touch with our friendly team.